doc4d/docs/docs/Desktop/building.md

 Builds an application containing only compiled code.

 This feature creates a *.4dz* file within a *Compiled Database/\<project name>* folder.
-For example, if you have named your application “MyProject”, 4D will create:
+For example, if you have named your application "MyProject", 4D will create:

 *\<destination\>/Compiled Database/MyProject/MyProject.4dz*